jsw7027/IST412Group/README.txt

 6. (David Hernandez) Issue: The service class "LoanServiceImpt" has many methods.
     Solution:
-    Because the class "LoanServiceImpt" is based on the interface "LoanService", creating a separate class would cause errors.
+    Because the class "LoanServiceImpt" is based on the interface "LoanService", creating a separate class would cause errors, so the program would not be able to run.
+    This happens because Java makes it mandatory to implement all of the methods in an interface, so the class has to have all of them.
     Some methods in the class rely on previous methods to work, so splitting them apart would cause the software to not work since they are connected by an interface.
+    Even if we made separate the interfaces, it would cause trouble for the classes since their methods would try to find what does not exist in their interface and class.

 7. (David Hernandez) Issue: The service class "UserServiceImpl" has many methods.
     Solution:
-    Because the class "UserServiceImpl" is based on the interface "UserService", creating a separate class would cause errors.
+    Because the class "UserServiceImpl" is based on the interface "UserService", creating a separate class would cause errors, so the program would not be able to run.
+    This happens because Java makes it mandatory to implement all of the methods in an interface, so the class has to have all of them.
     Some methods in the class rely on previous methods to work, so splitting them apart would cause the software to not work since they are connected by an interface.
+    Even if we made separate the interfaces, it would cause trouble for the classes since their methods would try to find what does not exist in their interface and class.

 8. (Seung Jung) Issue: The html code for Customer Screen does not do anything productive except display a title page but no content.
     Solution: